Akmeena4u/CS-Fundamentals-for-placements/001_DBMS - Most asked interview questions/SET1_Intro to Dbms : ER model-Relational model.md

 ### Define key terminologies of an ER Model.

-> **Entity:** An entity is a “thing” or “object” in the real world that is distinguishable from all other objects.
+> - **Entity:** An entity is a “thing” or “object” in the real world that is distinguishable from all other objects.
 It has a physical existence and can be uniquely identified.
 For example, each student in a college is an entity.
-> **Entity types-Strong v/s Weak** A strong entity can be uniquely identified by its own attributes, typically a primary key.
+> - **Entity types-Strong v/s Weak** A strong entity can be uniquely identified by its own attributes, typically a primary key.
 In contrast, a weak entity cannot be uniquely identified by its own attributes and depends on a strong entity for its identification.
 For example, a Loan is a strong entity, while Payment, which depends on the Loan, is a weak entity.
-> **Entity set:** An entity set is a collection of entities of the same type that share the same properties or attributes.
+> - **Entity set:** An entity set is a collection of entities of the same type that share the same properties or attributes.
 For example, "Student" is an entity set consisting of all students in a college.
-> **Attributes:** Attributes are properties or characteristics that describe entities. attribute types are as follows:
+> -**Attributes:** Attributes are properties or characteristics that describe entities. attribute types are as follows:
 > - **Simple Attribute:** Cannot be divided further.
 Example: Customer’s account number.
 > - **Composite Attribute:** Can be divided into subparts.
 Example: Name (first-name, middle-name, last-name).
 > - **Single-valued Attribute:** Has only one value.
 Example: Student ID.